mohammedsafi1749/SERIAL-PORT/README.md

-# Serial Transfer of Single Byte / Character using 8051 (Keil)
+# Transfer single byte / character serially using 8051 KEIL.(EMBEDDED C Program)

 ## AIM
 To write and execute an Embedded C Program for Serial Transfer of Single Byte / Character using 8051 in Keil.